 MEP Proposed Rulemaking

 - On October 23, 2018, Employee Benefits Security Administration, Department of Labor published proposed rules of “Definition of ‘Employer’ Under Section 3(5) of ERISA-Association Retirement Plans and Other Multiple-Employer Plans”.
 The proposed regulation addresses when a group or association of employers or PEO falls within the definition of “employer” under ERISA section 3(5) for purposes of sponsoring a MEP under title I of ERISA to cover the employees of member employers.
-Comments on all aspects of this proposal are due by December 24, 2018.
+The comment period for this proposal ended on December 24, 2018.